BestGuide is reader supported and may earn affiliate commission. Learn More.

 SureCam operates on a “video-first” philosophy.
 The system utilizes internet-connected dash cameras (available in road-facing or dual-facing configurations) that upload footage to the cloud instantly when a triggering event occurs.
 These triggers usually include harsh braking, rapid acceleration, sharp cornering, or collisions.

 The SureCam dash cam for trucks and fleets is designed to be hardware-agnostic regarding the telematics data.
-While SureCam offers its own GPS tracking interface, its hardware is perhaps best known for how well it integrates with other major telematics providers, such as Geotab.
-This allows fleet managers to view video footage directly within the dashboard they already use for Hours of Service (HOS) or route planning.
+While SureCam offers its own GPS tracking interface, its hardware is best known for deep integration with major telematics providers, most notably Geotab.
+As a Geotab Marketplace Premier Partner, SureCam enables fleet managers to view video footage directly within MyGeotab alongside Hours of Service (HOS) logs, route planning, and Geotab’s rule-based safety triggers.
+The same integration architecture supports several other major telematics platforms.

 Pros and Cons